EJM logo EconJobMarket®

 Additional Information

-*Salary: The salary information advertised reflects 2025 rates; these will be uplifted from April 2026 in line with inflation and cost-of-living adjustments, meaning the actual salary on appointment will be higher than the figure shown.
+*Salary: The salary advertised reflects 2025 rates; these will be uplifted from April 2026 in line with inflation and cost-of-living adjustments, meaning the actual salary on appointment will be higher than the figure shown.

 To apply for this position, log in and choose your Applicant role (or, if you have no account, create one).